Jonathan-R-Hart/tactyk/readme.md

 ## News
 ### Verison 0.7.0
   TACTYK now has a semi-automated testing system: tactyk-test.
+  Tactyk-test tests the Virtual Instruction Set Architecture.
-  The test system runs a series of test scripts.
+  Tactyk-test runs a series of test scripts.
   Each test script provides program code, a series of functions to call, and expected state transitions to check for.
   A test passes if it completes a script without unexpected errors, accounts for all state transitions, and finds no unexpected state transitions.
   Each test script is run under its own process.
-  The testing system is able to run tests in parallel.
+  Tactyk-test is able to run tests in parallel.

   A suite of tests have been created covering all of the builtin/example virtual ISA (tactyk_core.visa)

   Many defects have been identified and corrected as a result of the new testing system (mostly in code which was not used by tactyk examples and not covered by manual testing).

   The production of the test suite also led to a variety of improvements to stacks, memory management, and state management.

 ## Getting Started
 ```